“GAME.”

 - Students on the Guesser’s team then have one minute to get their Guesser to guess the word.
 They can define it, give a synonym or antonym, or use it in a sentence while saying “BLANK” in place of the word, but they cannot say the word or spell the word.

 - If the Guesser can guess the word, his/her team gains one point.
-Then, a team member from the other becomes a Guesser.
+Then, a team member from the other team becomes a Guesser.

 - Continue until you run out of the time you have allotted for this game, or each student has had a turn to guess.